 Originally called the Eric Pearson Memorial Travel Grant, the award was set up in memory of Eric Pearson, who died on June 8, 1977.
 The first award was made in 1980.

 Eric Pearson was President of the NSW Teachers Federation from 1974 to 1975.
 He was also President of the Australian Teachers Federation.
-He commenced his teaching career in small country schools as a two-year trained teacher, prior to active service in New Guinea and Borneo during World War II.
-He subsequently returned to teaching and further study, and received a PhD from London University.
-He had a distinguished teaching and lecturing career, and was Head of the Department of Education at Sydney Teachers’ College.
+After active service in New Guinea and Borneo during World War 2, he subsequently returned to teaching and further study, and received a PhD from London University.
+He had a distinguished teaching and lecturing career and was Head of the Department of Education at Sydney Teachers College.

 All applicants must be current financial members of the NSW Teachers Federation.

-The 2020 award provides for up to $23,000 to be used for travel, accommodation and expenses associated with the study.
-The maximum period of the award is 30 working days.
+The 2023 award provides for up to $23,000 from Federation funds to be used for travel, accommodation and expenses associated with the study.
 Any private travel arrangements made in conjunction with the award are the responsibility of the recipient.

 No grant monies will be extended until a detailed, preliminary budget is approved by the General Secretary (or nominee).
 The General’s Secretary’s approval for subsequent alterations to the preliminary budget must also be sought.
 Money will be advanced at suitable times to facilitate arrangements.
 All receipts must be forwarded to the General Secretary for expenses incurred.
 Failure to do so will result in the applicant being required to refund any monies advanced.

-The recipient is required to give an oral report to Annual Conference, as well as contribute article/s as appropriate to the journal, Education.
+The recipient is required to give an oral report to Annual Conference, as well as contribute article/s as appropriate to Education.

-All research and travel must be completed by the end of 2020 with a final report being submitted to the NSW Teachers Federation before the last day of term 1, 2021.
+All research and travel must be completed by the end of 2023 with a final report being submitted to the NSW Teachers Federation before the last day of Term 1, 2024.
 Failure to comply with these requirements will result in the recipient being required to refund any monetary amounts already received.